LunaMultiplayer/lunamultiplayer.github.io/index.md

 It's **very** important that the code is clean and documented so in case someone leaves, another programmer could take and maintain it.
 Bear in mind that **nobody** likes to take a project where it's code looks like a dumpster.

 There's also a test project in case you want to add tests to your code.

 ---

-### Troubleshooting:

-Please visit [this page](https://github.com/LunaMultiplayer/LunaMultiplayer/wiki/Troubleshooting) in the wiki to solve the most common issues with LMP

----